rydmike/flex_color_scheme/README.md

-schemes is by using the Web versions of the package [example 4 "All Themes"](https://rydmike.com/flexcolorschemeV4Tut4) and of course [example 5 "Themes Playground"](https://rydmike.com/flexcolorschemeV4Tut5) is the ultimate showcase of all the built-in color schemes as well.
+schemes is by using the Web versions of the package [example 4 "All Themes"](https://rydmike.com/flexcolorschemeV4Tut4) and of course [example 5 "Themes Playground"](https://rydmike.com/flexcolorschemeV4Tut5) is the ultimate showcase of all the built-in color schemes.
 Using it you can try all the built-in color schemes with theming options, and see the impact they have on often used Flutter UI widgets.

-## Color Scheme Designs
+## Built-in Color Scheme Designs

 The built-in color schemes are all tuned matching light and dark scheme pairs.
 Most of them are pretty conservative, but some are intentionally a bit more